UIUCLearningLanguageLab/LabWebsite/content/publications.md

 Shaoul, C., & Willits, J. A. (2014).
 Modeling multiple aspects of language acquisition using Naïve Discrimination Learning.
 Talk presented at the 44th Annual Meeting of the Society for Computers in Psychology: Long Beach, CA.

-Willits, J. A., & Jones, M. N. (2014).
+Willits, J. A. & Jones, M. N. (2014).
 What can children learn from 6 million words?
 Poster presented at the 39th Annual Boston University Conference on Language Development: Boston, MA.

 Montag, J. L. & MacDonald, M. C. (2014).
 Effects of text exposure on spoken sentence production.
 Talk presented at the 36th Annual Cognitive Science Society Meeting, Quebec City, Canada.

 Rubin, T., Kievit-Kylar, B., Willits, J. A., & Jones, M. N. (2014, Jul.).
 Organizing the space and behavior of semantic models.
 Talk presented at the 32nd Annual Meeting of the Cognitive Science Society.

-Willits, J. A., & Jones, M. N. (2014, Jun.).
+Willits, J. A. & Jones, M. N. (2014, Jun.).
 What words do children say first?
 Factoring inflectional morphology into word statistic-based predictions of age of acquisition Talk presented at the 2014 International Conference on Infant Studies: Berlin, Germany.

 Montag, J. L. & MacDonald, M. C. (2014).
 Text exposure may affect relative clause use in children and adults.
 Poster presented at the 27th Annual CUNY Conference on Human Sentence Processing, Columbus, OH.